reichlab/forecast-repository/utils/ensemble-truth-table-script/readme.md

    const SEASONS = [2016]
    const OUTPUT_FILE = 'truths-2016-2017-reichlab.csv'

-These files were created by:

-1. editing the variables SEASONS and OUTPUT_FILE as above
+These files were created by editing the variables SEASONS and OUTPUT_FILE as above, and then running `node index.js`.
-2. running `node index.js`
-3. (#2 and #3 only) sorting by the `timezero` `location`, and `target` columns (in that order)
-4. editing to include only timezeros from each project's TimeZeros - a subset of what the script generates